juliadabrowka/dialogbox_frontend_angular/README.md

 To connect to backend at first you need to have Python downloaded on your device.
 Link for that : https://www.python.org/downloads/release/python-3100/

-Then create a virtual environment for the project : https://docs.python.org/3/tutorial/venv.html
+Then create a virtual environment for the project : https://docs.python.org/3/tutorial/venv.html Itis not obligatory, you can skip this step and install everything globally on you device.
+Up to you.

 When you enter to the evironment enter the backend repo folder and use the command :